Writing a will is the most basic step in estate planning, regardless of the size of your assets and the extent of your property.

 A living will.
 End-of-life decisions are best made before you need them.
 A living will — a type of healthcare directive — created now will instruct your doctors and loved ones on how to handle medical decisions, should you ever become incapacitated.

 Power of Attorney.
 A power of attorney is a document that provides another person with authorization to act on your behalf in a legal or business manner.
 The document is written to provide that if you are unavailable or unable to make decisions to take action, there is someone who is legally able to act on your behalf.
 A ‘durable’ power of attorney means it survives your incapacity.

 Health Care Proxy.
 Also knows as a health care power of attorney, this is a document that allows you (as a patient) to appoint an agent to make health care decisions in the event that you are incapable of executing such decisions.
 The laws surrounding these document are state specific so it is important you work with an attorney licensed within your state of residence.

 Taxes.
 Under federal law, you can leave an unlimited amount to a spouse tax-free, but there are limits for other beneficiaries.
-For 2018, the limit is estimated to be $11.18 million per individual before triggering an inheritance tax.
+For 2020, the limit is $11.58 million per individual before triggering a federal estate tax.
 In addition to federal law, a number of states have decoupled from the federal law and have their own limit.
-For example, Connecticut’s is $3.5 million, while Oregon’s is much lower at $1 million.
 A tax or legal professional can guide you through your state’s requirements to help minimize tax burdens.

 Distribution goals.
 If you’re giving all your worldly possessions to your spouse, that’s a fairly straightforward will.
 But what if you wish to give some money to your alma mater, some property to create open space in your hometown, and then have the balance of your assets divided among 15 relatives and friends?
 A lawyer can make certain your wishes are carried out as you intended without ambiguity.